Kevin Fairweather manages the business K2 Contracting Ltd. that does about $3.5 million to $5 million dollars a year.

 Fairweather also says that safety is an important part of the job.

 “It’s important that everyone enjoy themselves.
-Not to a state where you are going to be unsafe or harmful to themselves.
+Not to a state where you are going to be unsafe or harmful to them.
 Everyone having a good time, having knowledgeable staff definitely helps.
 Honesty and being able to live up to what your demands and what demands you said you could meet.

 “Customer service, we’re in a small town.
 You could rip people off, take months to do things, that would take work.
 Unethical.
 We’re at a day and age as well, where someone would want to do a little bathroom reno a homeowner could do that.
 We’re in a day and age where a homeowner should not try to build a house without a contractor with them.”